slbailey/Retrovue/docs/contracts/SourceAddContract.md

 ### Validation Requirements

-- Source type must be valid ("plex" or "filesystem")
+- Source type must be valid and correspond to a discovered importer
+- Importer must be interface compliant (ImporterInterface).
+Implementations that subclass BaseImporter are considered compliant by construction.
+Non-compliant importers MUST cause the command to fail with exit code 1.
-- Required parameters must be provided for each source type
+- Required parameters must be provided for each source type according to importer's configuration schema
+- Configuration must be validated against importer's `get_config_schema()` method
 - External ID must be unique (format: "type-hash")
 - Configuration must be valid before database operations
-- `--discover` option only applies to Plex sources (filesystem sources have no collections to discover)
+- `--discover` option only applies to sources with discoverable collections (as declared by the importer)

 ---